dmakarau/InstagramCloneTutorial/README.md

 - Post upload to Firebase Storage with automatic image processing
 - Post metadata storage in Firestore with user relationship linking
 - Complete like/unlike functionality with real-time updates and Firebase integration
+- Full comments system with real-time posting and fetching from Firebase
+- Optimistic UI updates for instant comment display with user data pre-population
 - Post display with user profile integration and timestamps
 - LazyVStack implementation for smooth scrolling performance